Wishing you all the best in 2013..!

 - Tornadoes can last for several seconds or more than an hour, but most last less than 10 minutes.

 - The force of a tornado can strip asphalt chunks off roads, rip clothes off people and pluck feathers off chickens.

 The most important thing to do year round wherever you live is to pay attention to forecasts, keep a NOAA Weather Radio handy when nasty weather is brewing, and learn what to do before, during and after various types of emergencies and disasters.

-Feel free to download and share some free preparedness and safety tips about tornadoes, flooding, winter storms and more from our IT’S A DISASTER! …and what are YOU gonna do about it? book
+Download a free 60-page ebook portion of our IT’S A DISASTER! …and what are YOU gonna do about it? book .

 We want to wish everyone a very

 and we hope you and yours have a safe,